 This classic dog house idea is popular in areas that get colder weather, and it’s an igloo shape that will stand out in your yard.
 The insulated walls can help seal out the cold in the winter months, but it can also seal out the heat to keep your dog comfortable during the summer.
 The dog house has a slightly wider design that enables your dog to move comfortably, and this includes the opening.
 There are several different sizes you can choose from to fit different dogs without a problem.

-The door and sleeping space are cleverly separated on this dog house idea, and this prevents air from making it into the sleeping chamber.
+The dog house door and sleeping space are cleverly separated on this dog house idea, and this prevents air from making it into the sleeping chamber.
 If you want to block the wind further, use your landscape to create a natural privacy screen and put the house right up against them.
 This will also reduce the chances of dust and dirt coming into the house.
 The material repels bacteria and mold growth to keep it looking nice.

 - Entrance and sleeping area are separated